LukasFlorian/T1000/main.typ

   )
 $<gaussian-kernel>

 Subsequently, Sobel operators are applied to detect horizontal and vertical edges.
-The Sobel kernels $S_x$ and $S_y$ for horizontal and vertical edge detection are defined as @burnhamComparisonRobertsSobel:
+The Sobel kernels $S_x$ and $S_y$ for horizontal and vertical edge detection are defined as @burnhamComparisonRobertsSobel1997:

 $
   S_x = mat(